luizsmania/TheGoodTraveller/README.md

    * I am Responsive for a fantastic spot to see a visual of responsiveness
    * Lighthouse testing system.
    * Pexels - for providing good quality free copyright images
+   * Easy Tutorials - inspiration for Pop Up window when submitting a form.

 * Copied Code / Code assistance
 As stated in Technologies / Support Used I used and sort out help and code from numerous sources as well as fonts and icons.
 However, I did exclusively get inspiration from Love running for the banner with text overlay.
 Stack over flow played a huge roll in my overall development, I got Forms OnInput value for users choosings only numbers from there.
 Also the animation when hovering the countries name in the Meet our Tour Pages.